EnragedAntelope/Flux-ChromaLoraConversion/readme.md

 > **⚠️ DEPRECATED - NO LONGER MAINTAINED**
 >
 > This repository is no longer actively maintained.
-As of late 2024, **ComfyUI natively handles remapping of compatible keys from Flux LoRAs when applied to Chroma models**, eliminating the need for manual conversion in most workflows.
+As of this writing, **ComfyUI natively handles remapping of compatible keys from Flux LoRAs when applied to Chroma models**, eliminating the need for manual conversion in most workflows.
 >
 > This repository remains available for users who:
 > - Work with tools other than ComfyUI that may not support automatic remapping